unmonastery/guides/github/github_workflow.md

 1. Install Github software on your computer.
 Tutorial [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ##### This guide uses this repository as a workspace for editing.
-Alternatively, if you already have a project repository (which is like the equivalent of a folder on your ownCloud or Google Drive), begin here.
+Alternatively, if you want to create your own project repository (which is like the equivalent of a folder on your ownCloud or Google Drive), begin here.
 If not, please continue on to the next header section.

 1. Log into Github.com and click on the + icon in the upper right corner to create a new repository.